bpbond/srdb/README.md

 about soil surface CO2 flux (soil respiration) in the field, intended to serve as a resource for scientific analysis.

-List of files in this package
+List of files in this repository
 -----------------------

 File						|	Description